The secret to developing new habits and sticking to them!

 image credit: https://pixabay.com/photos/secret-top-stamp-spy-army-3037639/

-New year is a great time of the year, I love everything about it, except for the part where you make resolutions , mostly because of my high incapability to keep them.
-Lets just say, If there was a record for failing to keep your resolutions every year in a row , I would have won it hands down.
+New Year is a great time of the year.
+I love everything about it, except for the part where you make resolutions, mostly because of my inability to keep them.
+Let’s just say that if there was a record for failing to keep your resolutions every year in a row, I would have won it hands down.

-I remember the last year of my resolution making, I made a resolutions to not make any more resolutions, that is how discouraged I was.
-Since childhood I have made and broken resolutions every year.
+I remember the last year of my resolution-making, I made a resolution not to make any more resolutions, which is how discouraged I was.
+Since childhood, I have made broken resolutions every year.

-My resolutions were fairly simple, ranging from focusing on studying 6 hrs everyday to watching less tv to getting up early to eating a fruit everyday, sounds so simple but the catch lies in the word everyday.
+My resolutions were fairly simple, ranging from focusing on studying for 6 hours every day to watching less TV to getting up early to eating a fruit every day.
+It sounds so simple, but the catch lies in the word every day.

-I was amazed at people who seemed to knack these difficult traits with effortless ease.
-When I was in school, I was in awe of kids who came to school daily (no stomach aches!), finished their homework daily, who sat in the front row and gave the same attentive look in all classes daily and who wore such shiny shoes daily that it looked like they had spent the whole last night polishing them.
+I was amazed at people who seemed to grasp these difficult traits with effortless ease.
+When I was in school, I was in awe of kids who came to school daily (no stomach aches!), finished their homework daily, sat in the front row and gave the same attentive look in all classes daily, and wore such shiny shoes daily that it looked like they had spent the whole last night polishing them.

-When I moved up to university level, my heroes were people who attended all lectures daily, who diligently submitted all their assignments and case studies regularly, who had the same food in the hostel mess daily and still never got bored of it (i do not remember eating that terrible excuse for food any week more than 3 days in a row) , who managed to keep their cupboards and shelves neatly organized and who ironed their clothes daily (mine on some days looked like I had slept in them!).
+When I moved up to the university level, my heroes were people who attended all lectures daily, who diligently submitted all their assignments and case studies regularly, who had the same food in the hostel mess daily and still never got bored of it (I do not remember eating that terrible excuse for food any week more than 3 days in a row), who managed to keep their cupboards and shelves neatly organized and who ironed their clothes daily (mine on some days looked like I had slept in them!).

 And heroes who could make their beds and still reach in time for the first lecture (while mine resembled like it had just been hit by a hurricane!).

-Anyway, the long and short of the story is that I had problem with the word DAILY(if you noticed).
-The things that we do on a daily basis are called Habits so no prizes for guessing that anything that needed to be done daily or on a regular basis was a challenge for me…which meant it was hard for me to keep habits, good ones to be precise!
+Anyway, the long and short of the story is that I had a problem with the word DAILY(if you noticed).
+The things that we do on a daily basis are called Habits, so there are no prizes for guessing that anything that needed to be done daily or on a regular basis was a challenge for me…which meant it was hard for me to keep habits, good ones to be precise!

-But there comes a motivating time in your life when you really can’t afford to do anything else but the right thing for eg. shedding weight becomes easy just before marriage, reaching office on time the 5th day ( after being noted as late by boss for last 4 days), eating healthy during pregnancy, getting up early because your toddler wants to play at 5 am (after you have slept at 2) …..this made me rethink of my abilities to cultivate good habits.
+But there comes a motivating time in your life when you really can’t afford to do anything else but the right thing, for eg. shedding weight becomes easy just before marriage, reaching the office on time on the 5th day (after being noted as late by the boss for last 4 days), eating healthy during pregnancy, getting up early because your toddler wants to play at 5 am (after you have slept at 2) …..this made me rethink of my abilities to cultivate good habits.

 If I could do it once, I could do it again and maybe sustain it too.
 So I made a wish list of all the habits that I wanted to adopt and most importantly practice (everyday).